 - Valley Park Community Library

 - Webster Groves Public Library

-A non-resident card is available for anyone who lives outside St. Louis County, St. Louis City, Franklin, Jefferson, Gasconade, St. Charles, and Warren counties at the cost of $50 per family for 12 months, or $20 per family for three months.
+Non-Resident Card Option: Residents of the St. Louis Metropolitan Statistical Area who live outside of the areas mentioned above can obtain a non-resident card at the cost of $50 per family for 12 months.
+Eligible Missouri counties are Crawford and Lincoln.
+Eligible Illinois Counties are Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe, and St. Clair.
 Some restrictions on database and eMedia access may apply to non-resident and reciprocal cardholders.
 Additionally, Interlibrary Loan Service is not available to non-resident and reciprocal users.